beatriz-fc-leitao/Fashion-Shop-Analysis-SQL/README.md

 |BRAND_NAME      |PROFIT |
 |----------------|-------|
 |Nautica         |3404.94|

+Here we see that Nautica was the brand that generated the highest profit.
+Knowign this, the shop can continue to collaborate with Nautica and offer an increased range of Nautica lothing items to further increase sales and convert one-ff customers who purchased Nautica products to loyal recurring customers.
+If this pattern is observed again in the coming season, the shop could also renegotiate their contract with Nautica to make it more favourable.
+Additionally, the shop could also analyze the characteristics of the Nautica brand and its products to identify opportunities to expand their product offerings in a similar style or price range, as well as to adjust their pricing strategies to optimize revenue and profitability.

 **Question 5: Which customer bought the largest number of female clothes?**
 ```sql
 SELECT CONCAT(A.FIRSTNAME,' ',A.LASTNAME) CUSTOMER_NAME, SUM(C.QUANTITY) FEMALE_ITEMS_PURCHASED